 From those humble beginnings, however, the concept has grown significantly, both in terms of practice and tooling.

-Most teams merge code into a master branch at least once per day.
+Most teams merge code into a controller branch at least once per day.

 After each such commit, on a build machine, the teams run an automated set of tests and checks.

 Any failures with the build become an immediate priority to fix.

 Since we in the software development industry love to automate, an ecosystem of tools has emerged to help automate these processes and practices, helping both with good practice and with efficiency.

 So today, CI has come to mean both the practice of continuously integrating, and the technology by which you do it.